Medically reviewed on December 15, 2017.

 Assigning a stage and a risk category

-If tests indicate you have multiple myeloma, your doctor will use the information gathered from the diagnostic tests to classify your disease as stage 1, stage 2 or stage 3.
-Stage 1 indicates a less-aggressive disease, and stage 3 indicates an aggressive disease that may affect bone, kidneys and other organs.
+If tests indicate you have multiple myeloma, your doctor will use the information gathered from the diagnostic tests to classify your disease as stage I, stage II or stage III.
+Stage I indicates a less aggressive disease, and stage III indicates an aggressive disease that may affect bone, kidneys and other organs.

 Your multiple myeloma may also be assigned a risk category, which indicates the aggressiveness of your disease.

 Your multiple myeloma stage and risk category help your doctor understand your prognosis and your treatment options.